jj5/kickass-crypto/README.md

-Then I layered in a careful approach to exception handling and error reporting, some unit testing and validation, timing attack mitigation, service locators, usage demonstration, data size limits, passphrase initialization, key generation scripts, and things like that.
+Then I layered in a careful approach to exception handling and error reporting, some unit testing and validation, timing attack mitigation, service locators, usage demonstration, data size limits, passphrase initialization, key generation scripts, telemetry, and things like that.

 Basically this whole library was just everything I felt like I had to do so that I could actually use the built-in PHP OpenSSL library implementation.